 DHCPv4 and DHCPv6 client protocols manage network configuration information in different ways.
 The key difference is that with DHCPv4, the negotiation is for the lease of a single address and some options to go with it.
 With DHCPv6, the negotiation is over a batch of addresses and a batch of options.

-For background information about the interaction between DHCPv4 client and a DHCP server, see About DHCP (Overview).
+For background information on the interaction between DHCPv4 client and a DHCP server, see About DHCP (Overview).